developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 ### WebFilteringEnabled
 **Applies only to Android devices**.
-Controls whether web sites will be filtered by the URIs specified in the related [WhileListingUrls](#whitelistingurls) (explicitly allowed) and [BlackListingUrls](#blacklistingurls) (explicitly blocked) configuration tags.
+Controls whether web sites will be filtered by URIs specified in the related [WhileListingUrls](#whitelistingurls) (explicitly allowed) and [BlackListingUrls](#blacklistingurls) (explicitly blocked) configuration tags.
 Disabled by default.
 If this parameter is enabled (value=1) and no URIs are specified in the related parameters, no web addresses will be blocked.

 **Other important rules apply.
 See related parameters, below**.